My grandmother once told me this: “Never. And I mean never let anyone get comfortable with abusing and mistreating you.”

 Once the mistreatment of a person has gone on for so long, the people around them get comfortable with mistreating that person.
 They grow so accustomed to being cruel to the person that they don’t even think about, nor do they care about how they hurt that person.
-Even worst, they come to expect the target the take the abuse without question, without talking back or talking about it, and without defending themselves.
+Even worse, they come to expect the target the take the abuse without question, without talking back, speaking about it, and without defending themselves.

 Put another way, if a target firmly stands up to bad treatment in the early stages of being targeted, it’s more likely that others will respect his right to be treated well and either leave him alone or began treating him better.

 Once a person gets comfortable in mistreating you, it’s much more difficult to fight.
-Therefore, always speak out right when the bullying begins.
+Therefore, always speak out the moment the bullying begins.
 Never let it go on for any length of time.
 The sooner you do, the easier it will be to assert your rights and avoid retaliation.

-0 thoughts on “Why You Should Tackle Bullying in the Earliest Stages”
+0 thoughts on “Why You Should Address Bullying in the Earliest Stages”